Air Industries Group (NYSEAMERICAN:AIRI) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a research note published on Sunday morning.
+StockNews.com began coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a research report sent to investors on Tuesday.
 The brokerage issued a hold rating on the aerospace company’s stock.

 Hedge Funds Weigh In On Air Industries Group

 A hedge fund recently raised its stake in Air Industries Group stock.
-Virtu Financial LLC boosted its position in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% in the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 47,963 shares of the aerospace company’s stock after buying an additional 17,202 shares during the period.
-Virtu Financial LLC owned approximately 0.15% of Air Industries Group worth $40,000 as of its most recent SEC filing.
-14.52% of the stock is currently owned by institutional investors.
+Virtu Financial LLC grew its position in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 71.3% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 82,173 shares of the aerospace company’s stock after acquiring an additional 34,210 shares during the quarter.
+Virtu Financial LLC owned 0.25% of Air Industries Group worth $58,000 at the end of the most recent reporting period.
+14.52% of the stock is owned by institutional investors and hedge funds.

 Air Industries Group is an integrated tier 1 manufacturer of precision assemblies and components for mission-critical aerospace and defense applications and is a prime contractor to the U.S. Department of Defense.
 The company is regarded for its expertise in manufacturing parts and assemblies that are vital for flight safety and performance, including landing gear, arresting gear, engine mounts, flight controls, and jet engine components.